 When I tell them to get a library card, they’re astonished.
 “Take out armloads of books, including those on writing,” I advise them.
 “Absorb them.
 Six months later do it again.
 And again.”
 I tell them to read everything consciously.
 To accept criticism.
 And to write, rewrite, hone.

 I point out to the aspiring writers that Woodward and Bernstein became famous for their persistence (“Who?” their blank looks ask).
 That curiosity is a writer’s best friend.
 I tell them that, if during my teenage years, anyone had told me that someday I’d be panting to get to the keyboard to write a story, I would’ve thought them certifiable.

 In the late 1990s, with my husband, David, I sailed to French Polynesia’s Tahiti and Bora Bora in our 35-foot sailboat.
 This round-trip adventure on the Pacific Ocean changed my writing focus.

-Instead of penning weekly Chamber of Commerce articles, general interest articles and teaching writing seminars, I started chronicling sea-related topics, boating in all its guises, travel, people and places.
-Since then, I’ve been fortunate to sail and write about our voyages in the Baltic and North Seas, the Dutch canals, and the waters of Washington State, British Columbia and Alaska—all in our family sailboats.
+Instead of penning weekly Chamber of Commerce articles, general interest articles and teaching writing seminars, I chronicled marine-related topics, boating in all its guises, travel, people and places.
+Over the years, I’ve been fortunate to sail about 30,000 nautical miles and write about our voyages in the Baltic and North Seas, the Dutch canals, and the waters of Washington State, British Columbia and Alaska—all in our family sailboats.